The Kodiak Canvas Flex-Bow Tent, in the 8-person configuration, is ideal for the family camper if sturdy construction is a priority.

-The basic models have a duffel style storage bag with a zipper.
-The deluxe model features a strap-and-cinch storage bag which eliminates cramming or stufing.
+- The basic models have a duffel style storage bag with a zipper.
+The deluxe model features a strap-and-cinch storage bag which eliminates cramming or stuffing.

 One common (mild) complaint is that this canvas tent is heavy.
 But that is to be expected for a tent built to last.

 The price is higher than poly tents.
 Yes it is, but the value-for-money is self evident.